flexpool/frontend/src/docs/sv-SE/faq/questions-about-flexpool/eth-how-to-join.md

 ---
-title: Hur går man med i Flexpool?
+title: How to join Flexpool?
 coin: eth
 ---

-Du finner steg-för-steg-instruktioner här: [Kom igång](/get-started)
+We have step-by-step instructions here: [Getting Started](/get-started)